History of the Collingwood Football Club: 2001

 The season of 2001 marked a whole new beginning for the Collingwood Football Club.
-Whilst, yes, it had a new personal in 2000; the club used much of the year to clean out deadwood which was stagnating at the club.
-As Brown and Crosisca departed, so to did Brad Smith, Ricky Olarenshaw, Shane Watson and several others.
+Whilst, yes, it had new personal in 2000; the club used much of the year to clean out deadwood which was stagnating at the club.
+As Brown and Crosisca departed, so did Brad Smith, Ricky Olarenshaw, Shane Watson and several others.
 But the biggest shocks came in the trading form of Paul Williams and the delisting of Saverio Rocca.
-Although the pair had not seen their best form for a year or two, it still came as a surprise too many at the speed the Magpies gave them away.
+Although the pair had not seen their best format for a year or two, it still came as a surprise to many at the speed the Magpies gave them away.
 The club, though, received nothing for Rocca's services, which was quite absurd, considering the fact that the Kangaroos could draft him with the 34th selection in the 2000 National Draft.

 To add to the new fresh air passing through the club, the team now donned a new look jumper.
 For over 100 years, the Magpies had worn a jumper with black stripes on a white background.
-Now, it was reversed; the players wearing a black back on their jumper with a white number, and the colours of each stripe were reversed.
-The year began brightly, with some promising showings in the Ansett Cup morphing into some heartening displays in the real season, with the youth, as Shane O’Bree, Paul Licuria and Tarkyn Lockyer collecting much of the slack from Buckley in the midfield.
+Now, it was reversed; the players wore a black back on their jumper with a white number, and the colours of each stripe were changed.
+The year began brightly, with some promising showings in the Ansett Cup morphing into some heartening displays in the entire season, with the youth, as Shane O’Bree, Paul Licuria and Tarkyn Lockyer collecting much of the slack from Buckley in the midfield.

-The club's busy trading in the off season of 2000/2001 also paid dividends, with James Clement, Jarrod Molloy, Shane Wakelin Brodie Holland, Carl Steinfort and Chad Rintoul all having the desired impact, using their matured bodies and desire to make the best of a second chance (or in the cases of Molloy and Rintoul, their third) at league level.
+The club's busy trading in the off season of 2000/2001 also paid dividends, with James Clement, Jarrod Molloy, Shane Wakelin Brodie Holland, Carl Steinfort and Chad Rintoul all having the desired impact, using their matured bodies and willingness to make the best of a second chance (or in the cases of Molloy and Rintoul, their third) at league level.
 Molloy's barracking work, in particular, won him accolades from all comers, finishing runner-up to Licuria in the Copeland Trophy.

-Even more important to the club's future was the youth drafted over the course of the past two seasons, with Alan Didak and Ryan Lonie immediately adding spark to the team, while Jason Cloke and Guy Richards were cultivated with Williamstown in the VFL.
-Lonie's meteoric rise, in particular, stole hearts of Collingwood fans around the nation with his daring runs, flashy bouncing and long range bombs from outside the fifty winning plaudits from many up the pecking order in the AFL, nominated for the Ansett Rising Star for his troubles following another night out at the MCG against Richmond in round four.
+Even more important to the club's future was the youth drafted throughout the past two seasons.
+Alan Didak and Ryan Lonie immediately added spark to the team, while Jason Cloke and Guy Richards were cultivated with Williamstown in the VFL.
+Lonie's meteoric rise, in particular, stole the hearts of Collingwood fans around the nation with his daring runs, flashy bouncing, and long-range bombs from outside the fifty winning plaudits from many up the pecking order in the AFL, nominated for the Ansett Rising Star for his troubles following another night out at the MCG against Richmond in round four.